FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/TourGuide-STH-Documentation.md

 ![modify attribute's value](Images/modifyAValue.png)

-## Create Subscriptions
+## Subscribe STH to Orion

 Context Consumers can subscribe to receive context information that satisfy certain conditions using the subscribe operation.
 Such subscriptions may have an expiration time.
 In return, the Context Broker notifies updates on context information to subscribed Context Consumers by invoking the notify operation they export.

-The _entities_ and _notifications_ subfields define the contents of the notification messages.
+The `entities` and `notifications` subfields define the contents of the notification messages.

-* idPattern is used to filter which entities we want.
+* `idPattern` is used to filter which entities we want.
 Its value is a regular expression.
 In our example we set it to retrieve all.
-* The url where to send notifications is defined with the  url sub-field.
+* The `url` where to send notifications is defined with the  url sub-field.
 Here we specified the url of the STH-Comet.
-* attrsFormat: we set it to legacy because the STH only understands NGSI v1 notification payloads.
+* `attrsFormat`: we set it to legacy because the STH only understands NGSI v1 notification payloads.
 * Subscriptions may have an expiration date expires field, specified using the ISO 8601 standard format.
 Once subscription overpass that date, the subscription is simply ignored.

 > localhost:1026/v2/subscriptions